Corvusoft/restq/documentation/NETWORK-API.md

 ## Network API Overview

-RestQ provides an open Hyper Text Transfer Protocol (HTTP) API for technology agnostic and language netrual message broking services.
+RestQ provides an open Hyper Text Transfer Protocol (HTTP) API for technology agnostic and language neutral message broking services.
 It is the intention to maintain a standards compliant interface as outlined in RFC 7230.

 This document will describe the available network endpoints for queue, subscription, and message management.
-For detailed examples of interacting with the Network Interface please see the [acceptance test suite](https://github.com/Corvusoft/restq/tree/master/test/acceptance/features).
+For detailed examples of interacting with the network interface please see the [acceptance test suite](https://github.com/Corvusoft/restq/tree/master/test/acceptance/features).

 ## URI Map